jposluns/dns_lists/README.md

 ## Purpose

 Aggressive DNS blocklists increase privacy and reduce telemetry but can block essential services such as software activation, app store updates, cloud sync, and certificate validation.
+Non-essential services in homes such as gaming and social media may often also be blocked.

-This project provides a **strict-mode allowlist** that restores critical functionality for legitimate desired ecosystems while (mostly) keeping advertising, tracking, and telemetry endpoints blocked.
+This project provides a **strict-mode allowlist** that restores critical functionality for legitimate & desired ecosystems while (mostly) keeping advertising, tracking, and telemetry endpoints blocked.

-The allowlist is separated into functional sections, each annotated for clarity and risk-awareness:
+The allowlist is separated into functional sections, each annotated for clarity and risk-awareness.

-- **Functionally Required Sections**
+- **Some of the Functionally Required Sections**
   - `AUTHN_IDP` – Authentication, identity, and SSO (Okta, Auth0, OneLogin)
   - `PKI_CERT_VALIDATION` – Certificate and OCSP/CRL validation
   - `DNS_TIME_CONNECTIVITY` – Connectivity and NTP/time sync endpoints